Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 👑 You Are Now a Subjunctive Master!

 You've conquered all four subjunctive tenses!
-The WEDDING triggers remain the same across all tenses - what changes is the time reference.
+The WEDDING triggers remain the same across all tenses, what changes is the time reference.
 Simple tenses (presente, imperfecto) for straightforward actions.
 Compound tenses (perfecto compuesto, pluscuamperfecto) for actions completed before other time points.
+And remember: in tenses 3 and 4, you can use either -ARA or -ASE forms and -IERA or -IESE, they're completely interchangeable!
 You now have the complete toolkit!

 👑 ¡VICTORIA TOTAL! ¡HAS CONQUISTADO EL MODO SUBJUNTIVO! 👑

 CONGRATULATIONS, MASTER!
-You've conquered the Pretérito Pluscuamperfecto de Subjuntivo - the final and most sophisticated subjunctive tense!
-You can now express regret, impossible past hypotheticals, and complex emotions about events that happened before other past events.
+You've conquered the Pretérito Pluscuamperfecto de Subjuntivo, the final and most sophisticated subjunctive tense!
+You can now express regret, impossible past hypotheticals, and complex emotions about events that happened before other past events using BOTH forms (hubiera/hubiese) like a native speaker!
 You've mastered ALL FOUR subjunctive tenses and completed your journey through the Modo Subjuntivo.
-You are now among the elite who truly understand Spanish grammar at the highest level! ¡Eres un verdadero maestro del español! 🌟👑🎉
+You are now amongst the elite who truly understand Spanish grammar at the highest level! ¡Eres un verdadero maestro del español! 🌟 ¡A practicar!